Hexagon Flowers-Tips for English Paper Piecing (EPP)

 The best thing about using Iron on is that you can leave the template pieces with fabric!
 No taking off the pieces 🤩 .

 It is easy to apply - just iron it on your fabric, shiny side down, and manipulate.
+This Oliso Mini iron is a perfect choice for this task.

 I purchased a couple sizes that I think I would use the most - 1” and 1/2”.
 And, I am very happy with the results.